gemusehandler/NEBacademy/pages/02.academy/07._vision/text.md

 * In 2 years, the NEBA Alliance has built a self-sustainable, recognised pan-European training ecosystem of NEBA Hubs and pilot training activities.
 * In 5 years, the NEB Academy offering micro-credentials and other trainingactivities which are transferable throughout Europe in certain construction ecosystem professions to maintain current knowledge, upskill workers andshape EU policies.
 * In 10 years, the NEB Academy is accepted globally and is shaping policies of European Union and beyond by offering high quality trainings.

-## Main expected impacts

-The NEB Academy will make a significant contribution to the European Commission’s target of training 3 million workers in 5 years by 2030.
-The business model for bringing more hubs into the Alliance and growing the community of practice will ensure more workers are trained, and companies are ready to invest into up-/re-skilling.
-The up- and re-skilled workforce will enhance stability, resilience and competitiveness to SMEs and mid-caps attempting to gain market entrance if a highly competitive sector.